alaa2amz/alaa-zak-res-task/README.txt

--the remainders of task's answere in folder ANSWERS_OF_TASK
+-the remainders of task's answers in folder ANSWERS_OF_TASK

 -steps to run laravel app after cloning
 1)composer install